stefanpejcic/domain-monitor/README.md

-asily monitor your domains and get alerts when:
+Easily monitor your domains and get alerts when:

 * ⏳ domain is set to expire within **30 days**
 * 🔒 domain SSL certificate **expires soon**